oracle/graal/README.md

     mx su-clang -S -emit-llvm -o test.ll test.c mx su-run test.ll

+Libraries to load can be specified using the `-l` flag, as in a compiler:

+    mx su-run -lz test.ll

 If you want to use the project from within Eclipse, use the following command to generate the Eclipse project files (there is also mx ideinit for other IDEs):